TheTinkerersHaven/Encodechet/README.md

 ## Usage

 ### Encoding a Text File
-Open the program, input the text file's path, and choose "encode".
+Open the program, input the text file's path, and choose "encode" (follow the on-screen prompt).

 ### Decoding a `.edch` File
-Open the program, input the dechetCode file's path, and choose "encode".
+Open the program, input the dechetCode file's path, and choose "decode" (follow the on-screen prompt).

 ## Example